wiggleport/wiggle-docs/wigglemod.rst

 ================

 .. figure:: /images/68021-220HLF.*
-   :figwidth: 35 %
+   :figwidth: 30 %
    :alt: Photo of Amphenol 68021-220HLF
    :align: right

-   A 2x10 right angle 2.54mm header, the Amphenol 68021-220HLF.
+   Male dual-row right angle 2.54mm header.
-   Gold plated even!

 Each module connector is a right angle **dual-row** female header, with **20 contacts** on 2.54mm / 0.1" centers.
 These headers are compatible with common prototyping jumpers, and they're available from many sources in both surface-mount and through-hole varieties.